 In addition to weekly Mass, CCM provides opportunities for scripture study, weekly liturgical discussions, and rosary devotions.
 Students usually eat together at the dining hall after Mass.

 Tuesday evenings, 8-8:30 p.m., Cannon Memorial Chapel

 Kairos is a weekly service that offers students sacred time to reflect on life's deepest questions.
 Each service focuses on a theme and question that help students to consider their lives and their relationship to the world around them in light of the Christian faith.

-Kairos services are led by members of the Office of the Chaplaincy and students who serve on the Kairos Leadership Team.
-Each service includes scripture and contemporary readings, traditional and modern music, prayer and candle lighting.
-Members of the Chaplaincy staff share a brief message on the weekly theme.
+Kairos services are led by Chaplaincy staff members and students who serve on the Kairos Leadership Team.
+Each service includes scripture, hymns, contemporary music, prayer and candle lighting.

 Mid-day prayer is led by our Muslim Campus Ministry team and is an important part of the Muslim community on campus.
 Mid-day prayers take place throughout the week at approximately 1:00 p.m. in the Inter-Religious Prayer Room located in the Wilton Center.
 All are invited to attend.

 Jumah Prayer is held each Friday.
 Prayer times will change throughout the year depending on the lunar calendar.
 If you have questions regarding specific prayer times, please contact Rizwan Mujeebuddin for more information.

 The Inter-Religious Prayer Room is available at any time of the day for those individuals desiring sacred prayer space.

 "More than Jews have kept Shabbat, Shabbat has kept the Jews." - Ahad Ha'am